 There are many ways to solve this problem — and most are incredibly complicated and difficult to support.

 The most efficient way to provide a personalized catalog experience is to leverage your existing SAP ERP business rules.
 Whatever product permissions or picklists you’ve defined in SAP, that’s the logic that you want working in your B2B portal.
 You should look for a solution that leverages that SAP logic in real time to deliver a personalized catalog.
-(Hint: This is what Corevist Commerce provides.)
+(Hint: This is what the Corevist Platform provides.)

 Checkout process that honors your business rules

 When it comes to the cart and checkout process, you need your SAP ERP business rules enforced here, too.
 If customers can place orders online for the wrong SKUs at the wrong prices with the wrong RDDs (requested delivery dates), then your B2B portal isn’t going to make you more efficient or easier to do business with.
 In fact, it’s going to create a bad customer experience and drive up your cost to serve.

 Here, again, the key is a comprehensive SAP ERP integration that enforces the relevant SAP logic in every transaction.